Want to rank higher in Google?

 But beyond the (invaluable) insight, user behavior metrics also play a part in how Google ranks your page in the SERPs.

-More specifically, it affects your rankings from a relevance point of view.
+More specifically, it affects your rankings from a relevant point of view.

-Over time, Google has begun to put more emphasis into “relevancy rankings,” which means that Google takes the relevance of a page into consideration when deciding rank.
+Over time, Google has begun to put more emphasis on “relevancy rankings,” which means that Google takes the relevance of a page into consideration when deciding rank.

 Why?
 Because a user interacting well with your page indicates that it is indeed relevant to the user’s given search query.